daoson12/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. Duplicate last line
 write a script that duplicates the last line of the file iacata the file iacta will be in the working directory
+10. No more javascript
+Write a script that deletes all the regular files (not the directories) with a .js extention